quire-api/quire-api/src/main/resources/description.md

     - Please refer to [Activity Types](https://github.com/quire-api/quire-api/blob/master/docs/activity_types.md).

 ## Registration for Notifications

+> For instructions on updating a project, see [Update a project by OID](#operation--project--oid--put).

 If the app wants to receive notifications of a specific projects or tasks, it can *follow* the projects or apps by sending a `PUT` request to the URL.
 To add a follower, the body of the request can be: